Ben Cleveland: Professional career

+Baltimore Ravens

 Cleveland was selected in the third round with the 94th overall pick of the 2021 NFL draft by the Baltimore Ravens.
 The Ravens obtained the 94th overall pick as part of the trade that sent Orlando Brown Jr. to the Kansas City Chiefs.
 On July 20, 2021, Cleveland signed his four-year rookie contract worth $4.8 million.
 He was placed on the active/non-football injury list at the start of training camp on July 21.
 On October 12, Cleveland suffered a knee injury in Week 5 against the Indianapolis Colts and was placed on injured reserve.
 On November 20, Cleveland was activated to the active roster from injured reserve.

 In Week 6 of the 2024 season against the Washington Commanders, Cleveland blocked a field goal attempt by Austin Seibert.
 The Ravens went on to win the game 30–23.

 On March 15, 2025, Cleveland re-signed with the Ravens.
+On December 8, Cleveland was suspended for three games for violating the NFL's substance abuse policy.
+On January 1, 2026, Cleveland was waived by the Ravens following his suspension.

+Los Angeles Chargers

+On January 5, 2026, Cleveland was signed to the Los Angeles Chargers' practice squad.
+He signed a reserve/future contract with Los Angeles on January 14.
+On July 27, Cleveland was released by the Chargers.